two men on ladders installing hurricane ties under the roof of a small Florida home

 Hurricane straps or ties are essential for hurricane-proofing your home in areas subject to tropical storms and tornadoes.

-They help keep your roof from blowing off in high winds and can prevent your house from collapsing if the walls are damaged.
-Installing them correctly is essential to keeping your family safe and home secured in a hurricane.
+They help keep your roof from blowing off in high winds and prevent your house from collapsing if the walls are damaged.
+Installing them correctly is essential to keeping your family safe and your home secured in a hurricane.

 In this article, we’ll walk you through each step of the installation process in detail so that you can install your own hurricane straps or ties.
 Read on for everything you need to know about hurricane-proofing your home.